Orderry Cash Flow Accounting system allows you to divide your financial transactions into cash flow items and generate the Cash Flow Report.

 1. When creating a new Work Order, complete a corresponding field Prepayment.

 2. From the Work Order profile.
-Go to the Payments tab and press the + Prepayment button (works only with active Work Orders).
+Go to the Invoice and Payments tab and press the + Prepayment button (works only with active Work Orders).

 Client's payment for service, goods.
 Use this cash flow item when receiving payment for the work order or sale